This video provides advice on owning and operating a Polaris snowmobile. Topics include safe riding, proper attire and maintenance.

 For more specific snowmobile safety information, consult the Owner's Manual for your specific model of snowmobile.

-Review Mounting Riding Safety if you plan on operating your snowmobile in mountainous terrain.
+Review Mountain Riding Safety if you plan on operating your snowmobile in mountainous terrain.

 See your state and local authorities for more information on snowmobile safety.